SUNCAT-Center/CatLearn/README.md

 [(Back to top)](#table-of-contents)

-If you want to install catlearn without dependencies, you can do
+If you want to install catlearn without dependencies, you can do:

 ```shell
 $ pip install catlearn --no-deps
 ```

-MLMIN and MLNEB will run without dependencies at all, but there are other parts of the code, which require you to install the dependencies listed in [requirements.txt](https://github.com/SUNCAT-Center/CatLearn/blob/master/requirements.txt)
+MLMIN and MLNEB will only need on ASE 3.17.0 or newer to run, but there are other parts of the code, which need the dependencies listed in [requirements.txt](https://github.com/SUNCAT-Center/CatLearn/blob/master/requirements.txt)

 ### Developer installation